opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 - the Images visualization, to visualize data through images
 - the Calendar visualization, to visualize data in a calendar

 The 6th visualization is called the "Custom view".
-It is completely optionnal and entirely custom.
+It is completely optional and entirely custom.
 It means that even the label of the tab is chosen by the portal administrators, and they can differ from one dataset to another, even if they are on the same portal.

 Visualizing data in a table